temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Now that the data objects are declared, let's move on to writing the Workflow Definition.

 ### Define Workflow Definition

-In the Temporal, Workflows are fundamental units of a Temporal Application and orchestrate the execution of Activities.
-In the Temporal Python SDK, Workflow Definitions contain the `@workflow.defn` decorator and the method invoked for the Workflow is decorated with `@workflow.run`.

 To create a new Workflow Definition, you can start by creating a new file called `workflows.py`.
 This file will contain the `SendEmailWorkflow` class and its attributes.